-Even though Ramsey County has the fewest lakes of any of the Twin Cities metro counties, there are still 111 lakes here.
-Not to mention Minnesota’s two largest rivers—the Mississippi and the Minnesota.
+Even though Ramsey County has the fewest lakes of any of the Twin Cities metro counties, there are still 111 lakes here!
+And many give ample opportunity to kayak, canoe and paddle board.
+Not to mention two of Minnesota’s largest rivers—the Mississippi and the Minnesota—are here, too.

-Any lake or river with a public access and open to boating is fair game for paddling.
+Any lake or river with a public access is fair game for kayaking, canoeing and paddle boarding.
 But here we’ll focus on those waterways in the park system—national, state, regional and county.

 Como Regional Park (St. Paul)